wistia/wistia-open-docs/_posts/video-seo.md

 sitemap is still considered a *best practice*, it is no longer a must-have for Video SEO.

+### Can I use popover (lightbox) or playlist embeds?

+At this time, we don't provide search engine optimized embed codes for the popover (lightbox) or playlist player types.
+We made that decision because in our tests it seemed required for the Google bots to have direct access to the video on the page, and immediately accessible to the visitor, in order to reap the benefits of video on page rankings.

 ### Is hosting my video sitemap with Wistia ok?
 Will Google accept it?

 **Yes.** Google has made cross-submission support via a robots.txt file an